jmh5ad/R_for_Digital_Humanities/Session_1/README.md

 The `readLines` command will "read in" or "pull in" the text as separate lines and will save the lines as a list in the variable `raw_text`.

-If we prefer to have the text as a single string, we will need to use the `paste` command to concatentate the lines.
+If we prefer to have the text as a single string, we will need to use the `paste` command to concatenate the lines.

 ```{r}
 raw_text <- paste(readLines("austen_emma_excerpt.txt"), collapse="\n")